pathogenwatch-oss/amr-search/README.md

 The key field of interest to most will be the `resistanceProfile` field.
 For each antibiotic, the resistance state (e.g. `RESISTANT`) and resistance groups that have been found are listed.

-The individual results and detailed BLAST data can be found in the `paarResult` & `snparResult` fields.
+The individual results and detailed BLAST data can be found in the `paarResult` & `searchResult` fields.

 ```
 {